Undoubtedly, one of the biggest perks of working remotely is the opportunity to work from anywhere in the world.

 – Emily Triplett Lentz, Blog Editor (traveled in Central America and Mexico for a year while working for Basecamp, then Help Scout)

 “Wi-Fi speed and dependability are vital for remote work, so it was somewhat of an ongoing concern as we moved from place to place.
-We quickly learned to.
+We quickly learned to ask potential landlords to send a screenshot of a speed test before committing to an Airbnb.
 We found coworking spaces provide a solution to both of these issues.
 A comfy work space plus dependable Wi-Fi gave us peace of mind and made remote work on the road more sustainable.
 An added bonus was that it helped us make new friends.”

 – Kristi Thompson, Customer Support (has worked from Argentina, France, Spain, Costa Rica, Austria, and 18 U.S. states)